 Passions are an appropriate foundation for society, since one of the deepest desires is to believe in religion, and, Rousseau believes, religion is essential to social stability.
 That desire to believe can and must override all Enlightenment objections.
 "I believe therefore that the world is governed by a powerful and wise will.
 I see it or, rather, I sense it."21 Rousseau's feeling that God exists, however, did not provide him with much detailed information about the nature of God.
 God "is hidden equally from my senses and from my understanding," so his feeling gave him only the sense that a powerful, intelligent, and good being created the world.
-The arguments of the philosophers about God not only did not clarify matters, they made things worse: "The more I think about it," Rousseau wrote, "the more I am confused."
-So he resolved to ignore the philosophers-"suffused with the sense of my inadequacy, I shall never reason about the nature of God"23and to let his feelings guide his religious beliefs, holding that feelings are a more reliable guide than reason.
-"I took another guide, and I said to myself, 'Let us consult the inner light; it will lead me astray less than they lead me astray."24 Rousseau's inner light revealed to him an unshakeable feeling that God's existence is the basis for all explanations, and that feeling was to him immune to revision and counter-argument: "One may very well argue with me about this; but I sense it, and this sentiment that speaks to me is stronger than the reason combating it."25 leaders are acting out the will of the gods, they will obey more freely and "bear with docility the yoke of the public good."
-Enlightenment reason, by contrast, leads to disbelief; disbelief leads to disobedience; and disobedience leads to anarchy.
-This is a further reason why, according to Rousseau, "the state of reflection is a state contrary to nature and the man who meditates is a depraved animal."
-Reason, accordingly, is destructive to society, and should be limited and replaced with natural passion.
+The arguments of the philosophers about God not only did not clarify matters, they made things worse: "The more I think about it," Rousseau wrote, "the more I am confused."22 So he resolved to ignore the philosophers-"suffused with the sense of my inadequacy, I shall never reason about the nature of God"23-and to let his feelings guide his religious beliefs, holding that feelings are a more reliable guide than reason.
+"I took another guide, and I said to myself, 'Let us consult the inner light; it will lead me astray less than they lead me astray."24 Rousseau's inner light revealed to him an unshakeable feeling that God's existence is the basis for all explanations, and that feeling was to him immune to revision and counter-argument: "One may very well argue with me about this; but I sense it, and this sentiment that speaks to me is stronger than the reason combating it."25 one finds a religious sanction for what its leaders do.
+The society's founding leaders may not always genuinely believe in the religious sanctions they invoke, but their invoking them is nonetheless essential.
+If the people believe that their leaders are acting out the will of the gods, they will obey more freely and "bear with docility the yoke of the public good."26 Enlightenment reason, by contrast, leads to disbelief; disbelief leads to disbedience; and disobedience leads to anarchy.
+This is a further reason why, according to Rousseau, "the state of reflection is a state contrary to nature and the man who meditates is a depraved animal."27 Reason, accordingly, is destructive to society, and should be limited and replaced with natural passion.28

 This feeling was not to be merely one of Rousseau's personal whims.
-At the foundation of all civil societies, Rousseau argued, one finds a religious sanction for what its leaders do.
-The society's founding leaders may not always genuinely believe in the religious sanctions they invoke, but their invoking them is nonetheless essential.
-If the people believe that their
+At the foundation of all civil societies, Rousseau argued,